adagio130/note/IELTS/homework/passion map.md

 I'm Hank, a scuba diving enthusiast.
 To be honest, I used to struggle with seasickness until I reached around the 30th tank.
-The reason why I keep diving are the adorable creatures and sink ships.
+The reason  I keep diving are not only the sink ships but also the adorable creatures under the sea, especially the clownfish, when you approach them, they will